chmln/sd/README.md

     - incorrect, but closest I could get after 15 minutes of struggle
     - `echo "{((sample with /path/))}" | sed 's/{((\.\*\(\/.*\/\)))}/\1/g'`

-Note: although `sed` has a nicer regex syntax with `-r`, it is not portable and doesn't work on, say, MacOS or Solaris.
+Note: although `sed` has a nicer regex syntax with `-r`, it is not portable and doesn't work on MacOS, BSD, or Solaris.

 ## Guide